sparkison/m3u-editor/README.md

 To ensure the data is saved across builds, link an empty volume to: `/var/www/config` within the container.
 This is where the `env` file will be stored, along with the sqlite database and the application log files.

-**NOTE**: Once built, head to your `env` config and make sure the `REVERB_HOST` is properly set to the machine IP (if not `localhost`) for websockets and broadcasting to work correctly.
+**NOTE**: Once built, head to the `env` file with your linked config directory and make sure the `REVERB_HOST` is properly set to the machine IP (if not `localhost`) for websockets and broadcasting to work correctly.
 This is not required for the app to function, but you will not receive in-app notifications without it.

 ### 📡 Creating a playlist proxy